dbanetto/uni/pertol_pump/report.md

 The `register` package has the responsibility to ensure the prices for fuel is correct.
 The register does not manage the balance sheet of the pump as all transactions happen at the pump instead of at the register.
-All of the state of the register is constant in this implementation but it is assumed that this will be swapped out for an implementation what will request the values from another system.
+All the state of the register is constant in this implementation but it is assumed that this will be swapped out for an implementation what will request the values from another system.

 A design goal for the system was to not have any assertions that could fail on a valid user action.